Monitoring sex offenders in Ireland

 - The need to protect the public from serious harm from the offender

-- The need to prevent the commission of further sexual offences by the offender
+- The need to prevent the offender from committing further sexual offences

 - The need to rehabilitate or further rehabilitate the offender

-- Prohibiting the sex offender from attending certain places, such as schools, sports-clubs and play-grounds
+- Prohibit the sex offender from attending certain places, such as schools, sports-clubs and play-grounds

-- Requiring the sex offender to receive psychological counselling or other appropriate treatment during the period of supervision
+- Require that the sex offender get psychological counselling or other appropriate treatment during the period of supervision

-If a sex offender fails or refuses to comply, without reasonable excuse, with the requirements relating to supervision, the offender is committing an offence and is liable, on summary conviction, to a class C fine or to imprisonment for a maximum of 12 months, or both.
+A sex offender is committing an offence if they don’t comply with the requirements of the supervision and have no reasonable excuse for this.
+If this happens, the offender will be liable, on summary conviction, to a class C fine or to imprisonment for a maximum of 12 months, or both.

 Monitoring sex offenders from other jurisdictions in Ireland

-A provision was included in the Sex Offenders Act, 2001 to ensure that Ireland would not become a safe-haven for sex offenders convicted outside Ireland who might seek to avoid the reporting requirements imposed on them by the place of conviction.
+The Sex Offenders Act 2001 includes a provision to ensure that Ireland would not become a safe-haven for sex offenders convicted outside Ireland who are looking to avoid the reporting requirements imposed on them where they were convicted.

-Anyone who is convicted of a sexual offence in another country and who later moves to Ireland is subject to a reporting requirement in the same way as someone convicted in Ireland, provided that the sexual crime corresponds to a sexual crime in Ireland which gives rise to the reporting requirements.
-There is also a notification requirement where the person is already subject to a similar reporting requirement under the law of the place of conviction.
-Such people are required to notify the Gardaí if they have been resident in Ireland for 7 days.
+Anyone who is convicted of a sexual offence in another country and who later moves to Ireland is subject to a reporting requirement in the same way as someone convicted in Ireland.
+This is provided that the sexual crime they have committed corresponds to a sexual crime in Ireland that has reporting requirements.
+If the offender is subject to similar reporting requirements under the law where they were convicted, they have a notification requirement.
+This means that they must notify the Gardaí if they have been resident in Ireland for 7 days.

-In reality the Gardaí in Ireland have a very good system of receiving and giving information from and to police forces through Interpol.
-There is worldwide acceptance that police forces have a duty of care to all citizens to share such information on sex offenders where there is a real danger to vulnerable people if exposed to such persons.
+The Gardaí have a system of receiving information from and giving information to police forces through Interpol.
+There is worldwide acceptance that police forces have a duty of care to all citizens to share information on sex offenders where there is a real danger to vulnerable people if they are exposed to these people.

-The Sex Offenders Act, 2001 also places requires sex offenders to inform prospective employers of the nature of their conviction when applying to do work that consists mainly of the offender having unsupervised access to or contact with a child or children or a mentally impaired person.
-If someone fails to notify an employer the offender could be fined up to €12,697 or sentenced up to 5 years in prison or both.
+Under the Sex Offenders Act, 2001 sex offenders must inform prospective employers of the nature of their conviction if they are applying to do work that consists of having unsupervised access to or contact with a child or children or a mentally impaired person.
+If the offender fails to notify an employer they can be fined up to €12,697 or sentenced to up to 5 years in prison or both.

 Can I find out if a sex offender lives in my area?

-No. The details held by the Gardaí in relation to those persons guilty of sex offences and who are subject to the requirements of the Sex Offenders Act 2001 are not subject to freedom of information legislation.
-You are not entitled, therefore, to apply under the Freedom of Information Acts to find out details of sex offenders living in your area.
+No. The details held by the Gardaí about people guilty of sex offences who are subject to the requirements of the Sex Offenders Act 2001 are not subject to freedom of information legislation.
+Therefore, you cannot apply under the Freedom of Information Acts to find out about sex offenders living in your area.